-There were no new PNSO-approved generic categorical exclusions in 2021.
+There were no new PNSO-approved generic categorical exclusions in 2022.
 A total of 20 generic categorical exclusions have been approved by PNSO to cover PNNL research and operations activities to date.
 When projects clearly are within the definition of a categorical exclusion, but a generic categorical exclusion is not applicable, a new project- or activity-specific categorical exclusion is prepared.
-No new project- or activity-specific PNSO-approved categorical exclusions were finalized in

-2021.
+One project-specific categorical exclusion was published in CY 2022.
 A list of all PNSO-approved categorical exclusions is available at https://science.osti.gov/pnso/NEPA-Documents/Categorical-Exclusion-Determinations.